 An inverter battery is a deep cycle battery.
 It is designed to discharge most of its capacity unlike a starter battery (car battery) that is designed to deliver a high amount of current over a short time to start the engine.

 A deep cycle battery can discharge a large proportion (40% to 80%) of its charge many times and still be fully charged.
 A car battery on the other-hand requires charging once it does its job and if deeply discharged will die much faster than a deep cycle inverter battery.

 While a deep cycle battery can last 2 to 3 years when used with a power inverter a car battery will struggle to go 6 months.

 Inverter Battery Features

-From the discussion it is easy to conclude that the first feature of an inverter battery is that it has to be the deep cycle type.
+From the discussion it is easy to conclude that the first feature to lookout for is that it has to be the deep cycle type.
 This will ensure it supplies the required power without reducing the longevity of the battery.

 Types of Inverter Battery

 You basically have two types of inverter battery to choose from; the sealed-maintenance-free (SMF) battery and the tubular battery.
 The SMF battery is the most convenient type.
 You just connect it and forget it as it requires no maintenance.
 It is also safe indoors since it is sealed and emits no harmful gases.
 They last 2 to 3 years.